• Skip to primary navigation

 Instructions:

-1. In a saucepan, bring the broth ingredients to a boil then lower the temperature to just under boiling.
+1. Bring the broth ingredients to a boil in a medium-sized saucepan, then lower the temperature to just under boiling.

-2. In a separate bowl, mix together the gluten flour and spices.
+2. In a separate bowl, mix the gluten flour and spices.
 Add 2 cups of water to the mixture and stir until it becomes a sponge-like dough.
-This should not be excessively wet.
+It should not be excessively wet.

 4. Cut into 2 x 2-inch pieces and place into the broth.
 Some people like to wrap their seitan, but it’s not necessary unless you want a specific shape like a sausage.
 Cook in broth for about 45 minutes to one hour.